 Pros: Chai never goes out of demand.
 Strong brand pull with college students.
 Social media presence is excellent.

-Cons: Rs 30-60 ticket size means you need very high volume.
+Cons: Chai is a low-ticket category, so you need very high volume.
 Summer months hit chai sales hard.

 Best for: College towns, university areas, tier 2 cities.